Geography School Trips & Tours to Barcelona & Catalonia

 Gaudí’s unfinished masterpiece remains a popular tourist attraction and a world renowned emblem of the city.
-Pupils will be amazed by its sheer size and its architectural complexity.
+Students will be amazed by its sheer size and its architectural complexity.

 Based on Gaudí’s plans of 1954, this stunning building is still under construction and is due to be completed in 2026.

 Originally a Roman Village, this beautiful area is a fantastic combination of old and new with the main attraction of a stunning cathedral.
 The narrow winding streets, with their many shops and eateries, are great for exploring!

 This historic, hilly area provides the best views of Barcelona.
-Pupils can explore its wide range of attractions, including the Olympic Stadium and the famous Spanish Village, Poble Espanyol, as well as artisan workshops and tapas bars.
+Students can explore its wide range of attractions, including the Olympic Stadium and the famous Spanish Village, Poble Espanyol, as well as artisan workshops and tapas bars.
 The Magic Fountain of Montjuïc offers a spectacular display of colour, light, movement, water and music too!

 Camp Nou Stadium

-This world-famous football stadium offers pupils the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.
+This world-famous football stadium offers students the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.

 A complete village consisting of streets and squares with reconstructions of famous or characteristic buildings from all over Spain.
-Pupils can practise their language skills in the many buildings housing working craftspeople, souvenir shops, cafés and restaurants.
+Students can practise their language skills in the many buildings housing working craftspeople, souvenir shops, cafés and restaurants.
 Interactive workshops on Spanish crafts such as ceramics and leather jewellery, and Spanish cooking are also available for groups at Poble Espanyol.